Omnidirectional type inference for ML: principality any way: Discussion

 \parcomment{Semi-unification is omnidirectionally-ready}

-Semi-unification constraints can be solved \emph{incrementally}, in any order, making them a natural foundation for scaling omnidirectional type inference to \ML-style polymorphism.
+For our purposes, semi-unification offers an alternative foundation for incremental instantiation.
+Because semi-unification constraints can be solved \emph{incrementally}, in any order, making them a natural fit for scaling omnidirectional type inference to \ML-style polymorphism.
 Although it offered little advantage for traditional \ML inference, \citeauthor{Henglein/phd}'s algorithm was \emph{omnidirectionally-ready}, merely waiting for fragile constructs to give it new life!

 \parcomment{What we did}